sigp/lighthouse/book/src/faq.md

 ERRO Aggregate attestation queue full, queue_len: 4096, msg: the system has insufficient resources for load, module: network::beacon_processor:1542
 ```

-This indicates that the system resources are overloaded.
-The above error will usually be seen when the node is doing some resource-intensive processes, e.g., the execution client is syncing, or the beacon node is downloading historical blocks.
-You can check the CPU, RAM or disk usage to see if they are being overloaded.
-Once the resource-intensive processes completed, the error should be gone.
+This suggests that the computer resources are being overwhelmed.
+It could be due to high CPU usage or high disk I/O usage.
+This can happen, e.g., when the beacon node is downloading historical blocks, or when the execution client is syncing.
+The error will disappear when the resources used return to normal or when the node is synced.

 ## Validator